 8. Privacy and compliance

-If you would like to learn more about the effective and ethical use of AI in business please contact us at email@example.com
+If you would like to learn more about the effective and ethical use of AI in business, and the steps you need to consider to become compliant with the new EU AI Act please contact us at firstname.lastname@example.org